 Celebrate Pride with a brief history of the New York City Pride March

-Today, Sunday, June 24th, thousands are donning the colors of the rainbow and attending the New York City Pride March.
+This Sunday, June 30h, thousands will don the colors of the rainbow and attend the New York City Pride March.
 In honor of this joyous and important day, we wanted to give you some history on how it all began.

 New York City’s official LGBT Pride events commemorate the Stonewall Riots of 1969.
 At the time, police raids were common in gay bars or suspected queer spaces.
-In the early hours of June 28th, 1969, police raided the Stonewall Inn, a known hangout for the gay community in NYC’s Greenwich Village.
+In the early hours of June 28th, 1969, police raided the Stonewall Inn, a known hangout for the gay community in N.Y.C.’s Greenwich Village.
 Thirteen people were arrested.
-But unlike in previous raids, people fought back against the arrests, and the Stonewall raid led to riots, which sparked a fire in the gay rights movement.
+But unlike in previous raids, people fought back against the arrests, and the Stonewall raid led to riots, which sparked the gay rights movement.

-By the summer of 1984, there were Gay Pride marches and parades across the country.
+By the summer of 1984, there were Gay Pride marches and parades happening across the country.

 In New York, Heritage of Pride was created to take over the planning from the now-disbanded Christian Street Liberation Day Committee.
 By 1993, after the passing of Don’t Ask Don’t Tell, the Heritage of Pride renamed the Christian Street Festival to PrideFest.